SHOP

 The SEAT Leon has proved to be the make’s most successful car yet in the UK with more than a quarter of a million examples sold here.

-If you’re looking for the sorts of safety features that are important for motorway driving, you’ll find plenty in this SEAT.
+If you’re looking for the sorts of safety features that are important for motorway driving, you’ll find plenty in this used SEAT.

 The latest models to enter the used car market include an adaptive cruise control system that uses satellite and GPS data to automatically set a safe speed for the car to travel.